 The “Land of the Giants” – better known as Chobe National Park, an unfenced 4,500-square-mile park in northern Botswana – is also famous for its huge herds of Cape buffalo, large prides of lions, countless antelope and pretty well every other African animal imaginable.

-Indeed, Chobe has one of the greatest year-round concentrations of wildlife in all of Africa.
-The only one of the “Big Five” (lion, leopard, elephant, buffalo and rhino) hard to spot is the rare rhinoceros.
+Indeed, Chobe boasts some of the best game viewing in Africa, with one of the greatest year-round concentrations of wildlife in the whole continent.
+You’ll see four of the “Big Five” animals in Chobe National Park – lion, leopard, elephant and buffalo.
+The only one of the “Big Five” hard to spot is the rare rhinoceros.

 Large Chacma baboons swinging through the trees quickly catch our attention.